pohmelo/coffeeBot/README.md

 # coffeeBot

 ## The basic idea of the bot is this:
-- The bot consists of a raspi and a digital kitchen scale
-- A coffee pot is placed on the scale
-- After this the user can send a message via telegram to the telegram bot running on the raspi to check how much coffee there is in the pot.
-(Function later to be added: check the temperature of the coffee, subscription system: user can subscribe to the bot to get notifications when the coffee is brewing / ready).
+You place a coffee pot on a scale and leave it there (or if you have large enough scale place the whole machine on the scale, just calibrate it correctly).
+After this you can send the bot messages via Telegram app to see how much coffee there is in the pot.
+No need to, for example, move from your workstation to an empty coffee pot to feel the dissappointment.

 ## Dependencies
 TODO: ADD DEPENDENCY INFORMATION